The Answers I Didn't Trust

 Here’s the part I’d defend hardest.
 The value isn’t the model.
 Any decent model plus a vector database gets you a working demo in a night, and mine did, at 2 AM.
 The value is the list of who’s on the panel and who isn’t.

-Almost every “ask an AI expert” tool works by scraping the web for expertise and hoping volume averages out to quality.
-CortexPanel does the opposite.
+CortexPanel does the opposite of scrape-and-average.
 It curates expertise into the system on purpose, filtered for integrity and signal density rather than popularity.
 That filter is the hard part, and it’s a human judgment I can’t automate away.
 Some genuinely popular voices don’t make the cut because they sell more certainty than they’ve earned.
 Deciding to leave them off, and being able to say why, is the actual product.

 There’s a layer I’m still building called Picks: specific supplements, tools, and products for a given situation.
 It will never be tied to affiliate revenue or sponsorship.
 That decision costs me the obvious way this kind of thing makes money, and I’m keeping it anyway.

-The Picks layer ranks products by how many experts independently endorsed them on the record.
-Sponsored ad-reads never count.
+The Picks layer, ranking products by the number of experts who independently endorsed them on the record

 The reason is simple.
-The moment a recommendation earns me a cut, curation quietly turns into advertising, and I built the entire thing to get away from exactly that.
+The moment a recommendation earns me a cut, curation has become advertising, and I built the entire thing to get away from exactly that.
 A panel I trust with questions about my own body can’t also be a storefront.
 Once you know the recommendation pays the recommender, you can’t unknow it, and neither can anyone else.

 Where it’s wrong